-- Students who become alumni keep some, but not all, of the services they had access to as students.
+- Students who become alumni keep some, but not all, of the standard computing services they had access to as students.

-- Faculty & Staff who retire keep some, but not all, of the services they had access to as faculty or staff.
-Emeritus professors keep access to all their U-M computing services.
+- Faculty & Staff who retire keep some, but not all, of the standard computing services they had access to as faculty or staff.

-- Faculty & Staff whose university employment ends lose all access after a grace period.
+- Faculty & Staff whose university employment ends (and who are not alumni) lose all access to U-M computing services after a grace period.

 - Sponsored affiliates lose access to all U-M computing services when their sponsorship expires.